Hurricane Lee's path and timeline: Meteorologists project when and where the storm may hit

 Will Hurricane Lee hit the Carolinas?

-Some models show the hurricane passing close to the Carolina coast, but according to CBS affiliate WNCN in Raleigh-Durham, there are "no indicators this storm will directly impact North Carolina" at this time.
+Some models showed the hurricane passing close to the Carolina coast, but according to CBS affiliate WNCN in Raleigh-Durham, there were "no indicators this storm will directly impact North Carolina" at this time.

 Forecasters at the station said that "steering flows should take Hurricane Lee away from the East Coast," with the storm expected to curve north, then northeast.